Regularization by 1/2-Laplacian and vanishing viscosity approximation of HJB equations: Technical framework and main results

 \end{cor} The comparison principle ensures the uniqueness of viscosity solution for the initial value problem \eqref{eq:HJB-eq-viscous-1}.
-The proof for existence of viscosity solution uses the standard Perron's method for viscosity solution framework.
-However, our definition of viscosity solution is slightly different compared to \cite{Imbert: 2005ft} and we provide detailed proof for existence.
+The proof for existence uses the standard Perron's method for viscosity solution framework.
+However, our definition of viscosity solution is slightly different compared to \cite{Imbert: 2005ft} and we provide detailed proof of existence.